[HISTORY: Adopted by the Township Committee of the Township of Woolwich 10-21-2019 by Ord. No. 2019-18. Amendments noted where applicable.]

 - STATE RECORD TREE

-- The largest tree of each species found in New Jersey as listed on the New Jersey State Big Tree Register.
+- The largest tree of each species found in New Jersey as listed on the NJ State Big Tree Register.

-- Any deciduous or coniferous species which has a DBH of six inches or greater.
+- Any deciduous or coniferous species which has a DBH of five inches or greater.

 - TREE ESCROW FUND